Artists, performers, makers, and creators can find opportunities to share their talents with the people of Alexandria.

 - Weather-sustainable art (can be outside for extended periods, or be projected, performed, or facilitated out of doors)

 - Equitably accessible for the community to engage with and/or participate in making the art

 The Mobile Art Lab activates public spaces and connects art with people.
 Paid opportunities are available for local artists, makers, performers, and creatives who lead participatory activities for residents and visitors of all ages.
 Past projects have included video projections, screenprinting, silent discos, jewelry making, 'zine making, drum circles, and henna designs.
 If you would like to propose a creative project for consideration, contact Kayla Redman at email@example.com.

 Program and Operating Grants

-The Office of the Arts stewards the City of Alexandria's Arts Grants program with the intent of reaching these goals:
+The Department of Recreation, Parks and Cultural Activities' Arts Division stewards the City of Alexandria's Arts Grants program with the intent of reaching these goals:

 Torpedo Factory Art Center

-Visit torpedofactory.org/artopps for more opportunities to work and show work at Torpedo Factory Art Center and its Target Gallery.
+Visit torpedofactory.org/artopps for more opportunities to show work at Torpedo Factory Art Center.
+Many calls are national and international.